Saraswathi-2025/saraswathi-webdev/README.md

 3.Start development server
 npm start

-🚀 Deployment
+## 🚀 Deployment
 This project is deployed using GitHub Pages.
-Copy code
-Bash
-npm run build
+- npm run build
-npm run deploy
+- npm run deploy

-📌 Notes
+## 📌 Notes
-This is a portfolio project
+- This is a portfolio project
-Focused on frontend skills and UI
+- Focused on frontend skills and UI
-More improvements and polishing planned
+- More improvements and polishing planned
-Backend integration may be added later
+- Backend integration may be added later

-👩‍💻 Author
+## 👩‍💻 Author
 Saraswathi
 Frontend Developer (Learning Phase)
-Passionate about building real-world web applications 📜 License
+Passionate about building real-world web applications

+## 📜 License
 This project is for learning and personal portfolio use.